UChicago Medicine Comprehensive Cancer Center

 Bakhtiar Yamini, MD, is an expert in the surgical treatment of brain and spinal cord tumors in children and adults.

-• Ependymomas grow from cells that line the fluid-filled spaces (ventricles) in the brain and related cells in the spinal cord.
-Where these tumors grow depends on the age of the patient.
-Most are low-grade.
+• Ependymomas grow from cells that line the fluid-filled spaces (ventricles) in the spinal cord.
+Like astrocytomas, they are considered IMSCTs because they originate from the spinal cord.

 Meningiomas

-Meningiomas are one of the most common tumors in the brain.
-They grow from the surface coverings of the brain and spinal cord called the meninges.
-They can compress spinal cord tissue, causing neurological problems, such as weakness.
+Meningiomas grow from the surface coverings of the spinal cord called the meninges.
+Although they are usually slow growing, they can compress spinal cord tissue, causing neurological problems, such as weakness.

 Schwannomas